Battle of Chippawa: Battle

-The British infantry, with the 1st (Royal Scots) Foot and the 100th Foot leading and the 8th (King's) Foot in reserve, were advancing very awkwardly and becoming bunched and disordered, because Riall had formed them into line for an advance over uneven ground with some very long grass instead of keeping them in column, in which they could have advanced more rapidly.
-Advancing in line meant that Riall's troops moved more slowly and were under fire from the American artillery for longer.
-The only benefit of using the line formation instead of column was that it increased firepower, yet Riall sacrificed even this advantage by ordering his infantry to fire only one volley before closing with the bayonet.
-As the redcoats of the 1st and 100th Regiments moved forward, their own artillery had to stop firing in order to avoid hitting them.
-Meanwhile, the American gunners switched from firing roundshot to firing canister, with lethal consequences for the British infantry.
-Once the opposing lines had closed to less than 100 yards apart, Scott advanced his wings, forming his brigade into a "U" shape which allowed his flanking units to catch Riall's advancing troops in a heavy crossfire.
+The British infantry, with the 1st (Royal Scots) Foot and the 100th Foot leading and the 8th (King's) Foot in reserve, advanced in line, becoming disordered over the grassy, uneven ground.
+This slowed them and put them under fire from the American artillery for longer.
+Riall sacrificed the advantage of greater firepower (versus advancing in column) by ordering his infantry to fire only one volley before closing with the bayonet.
+As the 1st and 100th Regiments moved forward, their own artillery had to stop firing to avoid hitting them.
+Meanwhile, the American gunners switched from firing roundshot to firing canister.
+Once the opposing lines had closed to less than 100 yards, Scott advanced his wings, forming his brigade into a "U" shape which allowed his flanking units to catch Riall's advancing troops in a heavy crossfire.

 Both lines stood and fired repeated volleys; after 25 minutes of this pounding Riall, his own coat pierced by a bullet, ordered a withdrawal.
 The 1/8th, which had been moving to the right of the other two regiments, formed line to cover their retreat.
 As they in turn fell back, three British 6-pounder guns came into action to cover their withdrawal, with two more 6-pounders firing from the entrenchments north of the Chippawa.
 Scott halted his brigade, although some of Porter's Iroquois pursued the British almost to the Chippawa.